The Astonishing Ability of Large Language Models to Parse Jabberwockified Language: Methods

 \subsection{Procedure to create Jabberwockified texts.}

 To create Jabberwockified text we first parsed each passage using NLTK to parse the text into part-of-speech aware lemmas.
 This allowed us to separate words into their lemma and suffixes.
 Content word lemmas were then randomly substituted with English-like nonce words and reattached to their original suffix.
-For example, the sentence ``A boy walked into a store to buy some gum'' was parsed as ``A \{boy\} \{walk\}ed into a \{store\} to \{buy\} some \{gum\} `` turns into ``A throse clirsed into a ghoathe to glarn some scrill''.
-The \textit{standard Jabberwocky} condition retained all original punctuation, capitalization and used NLTK's standard list of stop words to determine which words would be left unchanged.
-Stop words included articles, pronouns, prepositions, and most auxiliary verbs (e.g., be, can, is, must).
+For example, the sentence ``A boy walked into a store to buy some gum'' was parsed as ``A \{boy\} \{walk\}ed into a \{store\} to \{buy\} some \{gum\}'' turns into ``A throse clirsed into a ghoathe to glarn some scrill''.
+The \textit{standard Jabberwocky} condition retained all original punctuation, capitalization and used the standard list of stop-words from the Python NLTK package to determine which words would be left unchanged. stop-words included articles, pronouns, prepositions, and most auxiliary verbs (e.g., be, can, is, must).
 We also retained numerals.